Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Introduction

 We evaluate the performance of the BP+DC decoder for surface codes~\cite{dennis2002topological, kitaev2003fault, fowler2012surface} and bivariate bicycle (BB) codes~\cite{bravyi2024high} under the code-capacity noise model, in which syndrome extraction is assumed to be noiseless while only data qubits are subject to errors.
 Our numerical simulations show that BP+DC achieves a decoding accuracy approaching that of the BP+OSD decoder, and for BB codes, it exhibits a lower decoding failure probability than BP+OSD, while offering a reduction in computational cost from $O(n^3)$ to $O(n)$.

 We also extend our approach to more realistic phenomenological and circuit-level noise models, which both incorporate errors into the syndrome extraction process~\cite{dennis2002topological, fowler2012surface}.
 In these settings, degeneracy may arise from measurement errors or from errors propagating through auxiliary qubits that are used for syndrome extraction, further degrading the performance of BP decoding.
 To address these new sources of degeneracy, we introduce a \textit{detector degeneracy matrix}, which generalizes the notion of trivial errors beyond those characterized by the stabilizer generators.
 This matrix includes not only the original stabilizer generators but also newly identified circuit-level degeneracies.
 When applying DC in these noise models, we use the detector degeneracy matrix instead of the stabilizer generators.
 This approach enables the direct application of stabilizer-based post-processing techniques~\cite{du2022stabilizer, yin2024symbreak}, previously limited to the code-capacity noise model, to more realistic noise models.
-By constructing the detector degeneracy matrix with identified weight-$3$ circuit-level degeneracies, we numerically demonstrate that the BP+DC decoder maintains a performance comparable to BP+OSD even in these more realistic settings.
+By constructing the detector degeneracy matrix with identified circuit-level trivial-error patterns up to weight $w=5$, we numerically demonstrate that the BP+DC decoder maintains a performance comparable to BP+OSD even in these more realistic settings.

 Our framework is inherently extensible, and we expect that including higher-weight trivial errors is a promising direction for further enhancement.